 On Dropbox’s website, there is a big blue button that says “Try it Free” with the words “No credit card needed” underneath.
 Dropbox is removing as many barriers as possible to make it even more enticing to use their product.
 Not only can you try it for free, but you can also get access to the product without having to drop credit card information.
 In this modern age where it feels like you have to hand out personal information to get access to anything, this is a welcome relief and may be the extra push users need to get them to decide.

 For law firms, deciding to offer a free consultation can be an intriguing way to lower barriers to clients hiring you.

-While some law firms require users to fill out an intake form online as the first point of contact, others encourage a phone call.
+While some law firms require users to fill out a form connected to their client intake software as the first point of contact, others encourage a phone call.
 How easy do you want to make it for users to contact you?
 I encourage a lower point of entry to convert site visitors to potential clients.

 3. Segment your site visitors

 Not all who visit your law firm’s website are alike, and you may want to create different CTAs designed for different groups.
 For example, PayPal offers a split screen with two different CTAs, each for its own type of customer.
 From the very first page, PayPal segments its personal and business site visitors so that it can better serve them later on.
 This is helpful in circumstances where your firm has more than one specialty and wants to segment potential clients right from the start.